-AE Services alarm codes and messages
+AE Services SNMP traps, alarm codes and messages

 AE Services provides the following alarm codes and messages.
 Each of the specified alarms will result in the generation of an SNMP trap.

-The columns labeled INADS Trap and NMS Trap are used to indicate which alarms will issue a trap to Avaya SSG (INADS) and/or a remote NMS.
+- The INADS Trap and NMS Trap columns indicate which alarms will issue a trap to Avaya SSG (INADS) and/or a remote NMS. - The Alarm Severity column represents the severity of the generated alarm and the SNMP trap. - The AES Release column identifies the initial AE Services release which provides support for the specified SNMP trap and alarm.